processing/p5.js/contributor_docs/fes_reference_dev_notes.md

 # FES Reference and Notes from Developers
 This document contains reference and development notes for the p5.js Friendly Error System (FES).
+The FES houses several functions responsible for generating friendly error messages for different types of errors.
+These functions gather errors from various locations, including error events triggered by the browser, mistakes found while scanning the user code, parameter checking within the library, etc.

+Main functions for generating the friendly error messages are:
+* `_validateParameters()`
+* `_friendlyFileLoadError()`
+* `_friendlyError()`
+* `helpForMisusedAtTopLevelCode()`
+* `_fesErrorMontitor()`

+These functions are located throughout the `core/friendly_errors/` folder.
+* `fes_core.js` contains the core as well as miscellaneous functionality of the FES.
+* `_validateParameters()` is located in `validate_params.js` along with other code used for parameter validation.
+* `_friendlyFileLoadError()` is located in `file_errors.js` along with other code used for dealing with file load errors.
+* Apart from this, there's also a file `stacktrace.js`, which contains the code to parse the error stack, borrowed from: https://github.com/stacktracejs/stacktrace.js

+The following section presents the full reference for the FES functions.

 ## FES Functions: Reference